Susan B. Anthony: Banknotes, coins and stamps

 In 1979, the United States Mint began issuing the Susan B. Anthony dollar coin, the first US coin to honor a female citizen.

 The US Treasury Department announced on April 20, 2016, that an image of Anthony would appear on the back of a newly designed $10 bill along with Lucretia Mott, Sojourner Truth, Elizabeth Cady Stanton and Alice Paul.
 The original plan was for a woman to appear on the front of the $10 bill, with Anthony under consideration for that position.
 The final plan, however, calls for Alexander Hamilton, the first US Secretary of the Treasury, to retain his current position there.
 Designs for new $5, $10 and $20 bills will be unveiled in 2020 in conjunction with the 100th anniversary of American women winning the right to vote via the 19th Amendment.

 Names of awards and organizations

 Since 1970, the Susan B. Anthony Award is given annually by the New York City chapter of the National Organization for Women to honor "grassroots activists dedicated to improving the lives of women and girls in New York City."

 New York Radical Feminists, founded in 1969, was organized into small cells or "brigades" named after notable feminists of the past.
 The Stanton-Anthony Brigade was led by Anne Koedt and Shulamith Firestone.

 In 1971, Zsuzsanna Budapest founded the Susan B. Anthony Coven #1 – the first feminist, women-only, witches' coven.

+The Susan B. Anthony Memorial Unrest Home Womyn's Land Trust (SuBAMUH) was founded in 1979 in Ohio.
+It eventually allowed people other than only women.

 The Susan B. Anthony List is a non-profit organization that seeks to reduce and ultimately end abortion in the U.S.

+Music

+The punk rock band The Distillers has a song named "Seneca Falls" in the album Sing Sing Death House (2002) that tells the story of the convention and Susan B. Anthony's part in it.
+The music is featured in the game Tony Hawk's Pro Skater 4.